 So let’s talk about how to make it more fun, shall we?

-1. Ask the Kids to Choose the Movie
+1. Allow the Kids to Choose the Movie

 Some parents default to this, but if you don’t, then this idea will be your favorite.
 If you let children pick movies, then you will either end up with something amazing that you will enjoy watching along with them, or something annoying that you have been dreading.
 There is no in-between.
 Thankfully though, they will love it no matter what, so you can be happy about that at the very least.